null-channel/classes/kubernetes/intro/part-1/lesson-4.md

 One thing I love about kind is it make creating a cluster just 3 words.

-`kind create cluster` is all you need and it will even update your `kubeconfig` with the ability to access and use this cluster via the kubectl command line!
+`kind create cluster` is all you need and it will even update your `kubeconfig` (something you will learn about later) with the ability to access and use this cluster via the kubectl command line!
 To check that your cluster is up and running you can run the `kubectl get nodes` and you should see a single node with a status of ready! please be aware it can take a few minutes the first time you start up the cluster for the node to become ready!

 Ok, And there we have it, a local kubernetes cluster ready to deploy all the pods we can think of!
 Thanks for joining me, in the next lesson we will cover how to use kubectl to start using kubernetes!